 Mr. Parker’s practice encompasses a wide range of intellectual property matters, including, e.g., the procurement of patents, trademarks and other intellectual properties, client counseling and legal opinions, contracts and licensing, negotiations, and litigation.

 Mr. Parker is actively involved in legal education and lectures frequently on intellectual property matters in the U.S. and overseas.
-Mr. Parker’s educational interests include intellectual property management, having taught IP management in a graduate course at Johns Hopkins University and in a CLE program at Georgetown University and having helped guide and develop IP procedures within various law firms and corporations, including both large and small law firms and corporations.
+Mr. Parker’s educational interests include intellectual property management, having taught IP management in a graduate course at Johns Hopkins University and in a CLE program at Georgetown University, having served as adjust faculty at the University of Georgia, and having helped guide and develop IP procedures within various law firms and corporations, including both large and small law firms and corporations.

 Prior to rejoining with partners at WHDA in 2010, Mr. Parker spearheaded the Virginia office patent group of one of the largest Washington, D.C. based law firms, and later founded a law practice with six partners, including a former Commissioner of Patents, which practice has grown to one of the largest IP law practices.
 Before entering private practice, Mr. Parker worked in the government as a Patent Examiner at the U.S. Patent Office and in industry as a technical designer in a New York City based engineering consulting firm.

 Mr. Parker entered the patent field following his passion for invention.
-Mr. Parker enjoys creating in all mediums, whether making drawings & paintings, developing songs & music, writing books & articles, or creating or improving various technical inventions.
-Mr. Parker also has a particular interest in health and fitness, and spends much of his spare time coaching local youth soccer teams.
+Mr. Parker enjoys creating in all media – e.g., from creating art, music and literary materials to creating various technical inventions.
+Mr. Parker also has a particular interest in diet, health and fitness, and spends much of his spare time playing and coaching soccer.